-11.1 Identifying and assessing potential risks related to irregularities (continued)
+11.1 Identifying and assessing potential risks related to irregularities continued

-As a result of these procedures, we considered the opportunities and incentives that may exist within the organisation for fraud and identified the greatest potential for fraud in the valuation of the investment portfolio.
+As a result of these procedures, we considered the opportunities and incentives that may exist within the organisation for fraud and identified the greatest potential for fraud in the fair value of the investments.
 In common with all audits under ISAs (UK), we are also required to perform specific procedures to respond to the risk of management override.

 We also obtained an understanding of the legal and regulatory frameworks that the Company operates in, focusing on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements.
-The key laws and regulations we considered in this context included the Companies (Jersey) Law, Listing Rules, and UK Investment Trust tax legislation.
+The key laws and regulations we considered in this context included the Companies (Jersey) Law, 1991, UK Listing Rules, and UK Investment Trust tax legislation.

 In addition, we considered provisions of other laws and regulations that do not have a direct effect on the Financial statements but compliance with which may be fundamental to the Company's ability to operate or to avoid a material penalty.
-The key laws and regulations we considered in this context included the Alternative Investment Fund Managers Directive as approved by the FCA.
+The key laws and regulations we considered in this context included the Association of Investment Companies ('AIC') Code of Corporate Governance, and the Alternative Investment Fund Managers Directive ('AIFMD') as approved by the Financial Conduct Authority ('FCA').